gusza110811/Eterreem-Simulator/README.md

 You can download python here: https://www.python.org/downloads

-This game is very easy to cheat so expect people spamming "FREE MONEY HACK REAL". also, i have made a cheat program myself.
+This game is very easy to cheat so expect people spamming "FREE MONEY HACK REAL".

 if this game did get popular, I might do an update to make it harder to cheat.